Support

 External Scripts

-• Solution: Minimise the number of external scripts and use asynchronous loading where possible.
+Dev-WP Pro Tip: Minimise the number of external scripts and use asynchronous loading where possible this is one other way to speed up your website.

 Image 5